carbon-design-system/stylelint-plugin-carbon-tokens/README.md

 It includes, but may not be limited to, linting for @carbon/themes, @carbon/colors, @carbon/layout, @carbon/type and @carbon/motion.

-Not incluced, as they're not used through SCSS, are Carbon Icons, Grid and any other DOM related checks..
+Not included, as they're not used through SCSS, are Carbon Icons, Grid and any other DOM related checks..

 ## Please be helpful

-Before we start this project is a work in progress which deliberately outputs warnings when it comes accross a syntax that has not yet been catered for.
+Before we start this project is a work in progress which deliberately outputs warnings when it comes across a syntax that has not yet been catered for.
 If you see one of these warnings please raise an issue so that it can be addressed.

 ## Stylelint